begin with a free consultation (949) 870-3800

 • Lost Wages and Earning Capacity: This covers income lost during recovery and, in many cases, the loss of future earning potential when the injury prevents a person from returning to their previous career or working at all.

-• Life Care Plan Costs: For more severe injuries, life care planners help create detailed reports outlining all anticipated future needs, from in‑home nursing assistance to home modifications and specialized therapies.
+• Life Care Plan Costs: For more severe injuries, life care planners help create detailed reports outlining all anticipated future needs, from in‑home nursing assistance to home modifications and therapies.

 Together, these economic damages show the level of financial support needed for someone living with a traumatic brain injury.